chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 * LockerKeyFolderPath : The folder where your locker key is stored
 * LockerKeyFilePath   : The absolute path to your PowerPass locker key file
 * Implementation      : The implementation you are using, either AES or DPAPI

+You can access these properties after assigning the output of `Get-PowerPass` to a variable.
 # Import-PowerPassLocker
 ### SYNOPSIS
 Imports a PowerPass locker file and/or AES encryption key from a previous export.